jjvanzon/Circular-Language-Spec-Plans/done/2010-02-0---interfaces-spec/2010-02-4-interfaces-spec-evaluation.md

 ### Introduction

-This evaluation will be kept very limited.
+This evaluation might be kept very limited.

 ### General Evaluation